kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 Bounded Buffer can be written with locks and CVs
 - producer lock, while loops to `cv.wait(notfull, mutex)`, then insert item and `cv.signal(notempty, mutex)`, unlock

 CV implementation, 1 lock and 4 CV for assignment 1.
+Don't use timers.
+Use pressure-plate like behaviour for fairness.
+Let `k` more cars or if the intersection clears, switch.